 Remember, it only takes one egg to make a baby and it only takes one follicle to produce a healthy egg.
 Therefore, depending on every case, there can be a very good IUI success rate with even just one follicle.

-IVI has been offering the best techniques possible for more than 28 years, since its foundation in 1990, and over 160,000 babies have been born with the group’s help.
-With over 70 clinics in 13 different countries, IVI are pioneers within the fertility industry and are at the forefront of medical development and advancement within the field.
+IVI has been offering the best techniques possible for 35 years, since its foundation in 1990, and over 250,000 babies have been born with the group’s help.

 To find out more information or to talk with someone about our assisted fertility treatments, you can call or use the online contact form and an IVI specialist will get in touch to talk to you with no obligation.